MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/upgrade-from-msi-version.md

 # Remove existing MSI versions of Office when upgrading to Office 365 ProPlus

-We recommend that you uninstall any previous versions of Office before installing Office 365 ProPlus.
+We recommend that you uninstall any previous versions of Office before installing Microsoft 365 Apps.
 To help you uninstall versions of Office that use Windows Installer (MSI) as the installation technology, you can use the Office Deployment Tool and specify the RemoveMSI element in your configuration.xml file.

-There are several ways that you can use the RemoveMSI element when installing Office 365 ProPlus.
+There are several ways that you can use the RemoveMSI element when installing Microsoft 365 Apps.

 - Uninstall all Office products on the computer.
 - Identify any existing language resources, like language packs, and install the same languages.